 This boiler is a high efficiency appliance, and therefore produces condensate: a by-product of the combustion process.
 A condensate collection system with an internal float switch monitors condensate level to prevent it from backing up into the combustion system.
+There is a $\frac{3}{4}$ " socket connection provided to connect the outlet of the collection system to a drain or condensate pump.

 Condensate from the boiler is slightly acidic with a pH of 3.2 - 4.5.
-To avoid long term damage to the drainage system and to meet local code requirements, HTP recommends neutralizing condensate with a Condensate Neutralizer Kit (Part # 7350P-611).
+To avoid long term damage to the drainage system and to meet local code requirements, HTP recommends neutralizing condensate with a Condensate Neutralizer Kit (Part # 7450P-212 for 80/110/150/220/299/301 Models, Part # 7350P-611 for 399 Models).
 The neutralizer kit connects to the drain system and contains limestone chips that neutralize the pH level of the condensate.
 The neutralizer kit should be checked annually and the limestone chips replenished if necessary.
-When replacing the limestone chips, take care to ensure chips are no smaller than 1/2" to avoid blockage in condensate piping (refer to figure below for piping of the condensate neutralizer.)
+When replacing the limestone chips, take care to ensure chips are no smaller than $\frac{1}{2}$ " to avoid blockage in condensate piping (refer to Figure 20 for piping of the condensate neutralizer.)